Mary Lou Retton

 Mary Lou Retton (born January 24, 1968) is an American retired gymnast.
 At the 1984 Summer Olympics in Los Angeles, she won a gold medal in the individual all-around competition, as well as two silver medals and two bronze medals.

-Her performance made her one of the most popular athletes in the United States.
+Retton's performance made her one of the most popular athletes in the United States.
 Her gold medal win was historic as Retton was the first American woman to win the all-around gold medal in Olympic gymnastics.

-Personal life
+Early life

 Mary Lou Retton was born on January 24, 1968, in Fairmont, West Virginia.
-(The original family name was "Rotunda.")
 Her father, Ronnie, operated a coal-industry transportation equipment business.
 She attended Fairmont Senior High School, but did not graduate.
-She competed in the 1984 Olympic games in Los Angeles, California, during her sophomore year of high school.
+She competed in the 1984 Olympic Games in Los Angeles, California, during her sophomore year of high school.

-Retton lived in Houston, Texas, until 2009, when her family returned to West Virginia.
-She moved back to Houston in 2012.
-She was married to former University of Texas quarterback and Houston real estate developer Shannon Kelley, who now works for the Houston Baptist University athletic department.
-Together they have four daughters: Shayla (born 1995), McKenna (born 1997), a former NCAA gymnast at Louisiana State University, Skyla (born 2000), and Emma (born 2002).

-Retton divorced her husband in February 2018.

 Gymnastics career

-Retton was inspired by watching Nadia Comăneci outshine defending Olympic two-event winner Olga Korbut on television at the 1976 Summer Olympics in Montreal, when she herself was eight years of age, and she took up gymnastics in her hometown of Fairmont, West Virginia.
+When Retton was eight years old she was inspired by watching Nadia Comăneci outshine defending Olympic two-event winner Olga Korbut on television at the 1976 Summer Olympics in Montreal, and she took up gymnastics in her hometown of Fairmont, West Virginia.
 She was coached by Gary Rafaloski.
-She then decided to move to Houston, Texas, to train under Romanians Béla and Márta Károlyi, who had coached Nadia Comăneci before their defection to the United States.
+Her parents then decided to move the family to Houston, Texas, to train under Romanians Béla and Márta Károlyi, who had coached Nadia Comăneci before their defection to the United States.
 Under the Károlyis, Retton soon began to make a name for herself in the U.S., winning the American Cup in 1983 and placing second to Dianne Durham (another Károlyi student) at the US Nationals that same year.
 Though Retton missed the World Gymnastics Championships in 1983 due to a wrist injury, she won the American Classic in 1983 and 1984, as well as Japan's Chunichi Cup in 1983.